Farama-Foundation/gym-docs/docs/pages/environment_creation/index.md

 # How to create new environments for Gym

 This documentation overviews creating new environments and relevant useful wrappers, utilities and tests included in OpenAI Gym designed for the creation of new environments.
-You can clone gym-examples to play with the examples that are presented here:
+You can clone gym-examples to play with the code that are presented here:

 ```console
 git clone https://github.com/Farama-Foundation/gym-examples
 pip install -e gym-examples
 ```

-## Example Custom Environment
+## Subclassing gym.Env

+Before learning how to create your own environment you should check out [the documentation of Gym's API](https://www.gymlibrary.ml/pages/api/index).

-The structure of gym-examples looks like this:
+We will be concerned with a subset of gym-examples that looks like this:

 ```sh
 gym-examples/